Jannah Theme License is not validated, Go to the theme options page to validate the license, You need a single license for each domain name.

 To continue trading the EUR/USD currency pair, the trader would need to change timeframes from one-hour to daily.
 It’s not uncommon for traders to relocate their homes to more favorable trading locations, such as moving from California to Switzerland to align with the European session.

 The visibility of chart patterns is another factor to consider when choosing a timeframe.
 Forex traders often emphasize that price charts are fractal, meaning it’s difficult to determine the timeframe solely by visual inspection.
 While this holds true to some extent, an obvious reversal followed by a series of significant higher highs and higher lows on a daily chart carries more weight than the same pattern on an hourly chart.
-A move on an hourly chart can easily lose momentum and fade away, whereas it is more likely to be sustained on a daily chart.
+On an hourly chart, a move can easily lose momentum and fade away, whereas on a daily chart, it’s more likely to be sustained.
 If a trader is unable to identify trends and patterns on an hourly chart, it’s advisable to expand the timeframe to a longer one.

 Capital stake is an additional consideration when selecting a timeframe.
 Traders with larger capital stakes, such as $25,000 to $50,000, have the freedom to trade in any timeframe, including daily charts.
 Conversely, traders with smaller stakes, such as $2,000 to $5,000, should exercise prudence and consider shorter timeframes like 4-hour or 60-minute charts.
 It’s important to note that when traders are out of the market, their capital is not at risk.